bryanwhiting/blog/christianity/no-empty-chairs.md

 But I believe Lucy Mack Smith, an LDS pioneer and father of Joseph Smith, wins the award.
 She had the phrase "please - no empty chairs" [written on a memorial to her. ](https://latterdaysoprano.com/2008/03/08/no-empty-chairs/)

+I'm sure someone somewhere knows the true origin, but that's about all I got out of 10 minutes of googling.
+(This [author](https://www.ldsliving.com/6-tips-for-parents-of-adult-children-who-dont-believe-in-the-church/s/90940) reached the same conclusion.)
 # The impact of concept

 For some, this concept can be inspiring.
 One person recounted how the idea [helped lift them out of drug addiction](https://www.churchofjesuschrist.org/study/ensign/2013/03/no-empty-chairs?lang=eng).
+This is perhaps the ideal scenario for a believer: to say something that can help a non-believer come back.

+But times are changing and religious dynamics are shifting.
+Per [Pew Research](https://www.pewresearch.org/religion/2022/09/13/modeling-the-future-of-religion-in-america/pf_2022-09-13_religious-projections_01-01/), 90% of Americans identified as Christian in 1972 and as of 2020 that number dropped to 64%.
+[Pew Research](https://www.pewresearch.org/religion/2022/09/13/modeling-the-future-of-religion-in-america/) also estimates various scenarios where this number drops to 35% in next 50 years.
+The Public Religion Research Institute estimates that church-goers in America dropped from [56% to 43% between 2013 and 2022](https://www.prri.org/research/religion-and-congregations-in-a-time-of-social-and-political-upheaval/).
+All signs point to people leaving Christianity fairly rapidly.
+Give it 20 years where the geriatric religious are replaced by Gen Z/Millenial non religious and this exacerbates quickly.

-But times have changed.
-I don't know any close friend who doesn't have several family members no longer in the church.
+I don't know any close friend who *doesn't* have several family members no longer in the Church.
 Families are split in terms of people who are religious vs not.
 Parents who stay in the [church struggle](https://www.ldsliving.com/6-tips-for-parents-of-adult-children-who-dont-believe-in-the-church/s/90940) knowing how to keep relationships with children who have left.
-They feel bad they don't have 34 grandchildren all "active" like President Benson.
+They feel like failures they don't have 6 children all "active" like President Benson.
+But this has never been the norm, as Joseph Smith's son defected from the church, Lehi's sons and daughters didn't stay with it, and I'm sure many countless other leaders who don't have "full participation in the church".

+# Effect on those who leave

 But I think for most people who leave the church, they struggle with this concept on the other side.
 They want to know how to identify themselves to those who are still in the church.
 They want relationships with their family members and don't know how to do that since so much of their life has been in the church.